How Do Insurance Deductibles Work?

 If you select a higher deductible, your premium will be lower since you will be taking on more of a financial burden for your own damages in the event of an accident.
 Just remember, if you choose a high deductible, you need to have at least that much money saved in case you get into an accident and need to use your insurance for repairs.

-Most auto insurance deductibles are set at a fixed amount, as in the first car insurance deductible example above.
-The deductible you choose may not be the one your neighbor chooses, but most car insurance deductibles run anywhere from $250 to $1,000, sometimes going even higher.
+Most car insurance deductibles are set at a fixed amount, as in the first car insurance deductible example above.
+The deductible you choose may not be the one your neighbor chooses, but most car insurance deductibles range anywhere between $250 to $1,000, sometimes going even higher.

 If you’re in an accident but are not at-fault, you could get the at-fault driver’s insurance company to accept responsibility and pay for your damages if you get directly in contact with them.
 This, however, can sometimes be a long process, perhaps months, which is why many drivers choose to pay the deductible for their own insurance company to start repairs as soon as possible.
 Then, the insurance company seeks reimbursement of the damages they covered for you from the at-fault driver’s insurance, as well as reimbursement of your deductible.